 Known as “The Biggest Little Town in Southeast Minnesota”, Harmony has a lot to offer.
 They have approximately 60 miles of bike trails, good schools and the largest Amish community in the state.
 If you’re willing to build your home from the ground up, Harmony has a rebate program that will pay you for your effort.
 Depending on the homes estimated market value, you can receive between $5,000 to $12,000.
 To cash in, your newly constructed property must be worth at least $125,000.

-According to debt.org, the average student debt was $37,172 in 2017.
+According to LendEDU, the average borrower from the Class of 2017 owes $28,288 in student loans.
 Graduating with so much debt can be extremely overwhelming when you’re just starting your career.
 Fortunately, Kansas has a program that can help ease the load.
 The Rural Opportunity Zones program covers 77 counties and offers financial incentives to new full-time residents.
 One of them being student loan repayments up to $15,000 over five years.
 To be eligible, you must have your degree, an outstanding loan balance in your name and provide proof.
 Another incentive they offer is state income tax waivers for up to five years.

 Tired of the hustle and bustle of a big city?
 Consider relocating to Marne, IA.
 With a population of approximately 120 people, you’ll experience fewer crowds and a much slower pace.
 Most importantly, they’re giving away free land to build your dream home.
 How much land are we talking?
 Well, the lot size is around 80 feet x 120 feet.
 The rules state that your new house must be at least 1200 square feet and construction needs to be completed within 18 months.